smieruch/webodv-cross-server-integration/README.md

 # webodv-cross-server-integration
 Step-by-step tutorial on webODV's cross-server integration function.

+In this example we show how to use webODV's cross-server integration - the ability to pull in data from multiple servers and overlay them in a unified visual and analytical framework.

 ![alt text](./oxy_480_520_2.png "webODV cross-server integration") *HOT (station ALOHA, white dot on map) oxygen data between 480 - 520 dbar are shown as blue dots with an overlaid black moving average